Charukhesh/AdaptiveKF_RLS/README.md

 - **Standard KF (Red)** as expected, the  performs poorly.
 After each collision, its deviates from the true state and then corrects very slowly, indicating poor tracking performance for a significant duration.
 - **Adaptive KF (black)** exhibits a noticeable lag and overshoot after collision, but still does a good job at tracking the true state.
 - **Targeted Injection KF (green)** corrects almost instantaneously without any overshoot, being faster than the Adaptive KF.
+- The Adaption Trigger subplot exhibits this instantaneous correction of TI-KF as compared to a slower correction for the Adaptive KF method.

 ## Repository Structure